Erickson “EB” Blakney

 Daniel Cowen is an award-winning filmmaker and Director of Photography.
 He is also founder of CUFF, the City University Film Festival.
 Daniel has worked as a DP on commercial projects in Germany, Greece, Switzerland, Israel and Portugal.
 His work has screened at numerous festivals and on PBS.
 Clients include: PBS / 30 Rock / Makeup Forever / Fashion GPS / NOAA / Director Peter Riegert / The Metropolitan Opera / The New York Youth Symphony / The Knights / American Museum of Folk Art.
 Please check out Daniel’s show reel.

-Lindsey Freer is an educational technologist and freelance web developer based in Portland, Oregon.
+Lindsey Freer is an educational technologist and part-time web developer, currently based in Western Massachusetts.